-Teach Fido that “Kitty = Good Stuff for Me”.
+Teach your dog that “Cats = Good Stuff for Me”.
 When the cat saunters into the room, immediately start dropping high value treats at your dog’s feet.
 Continue to drop treats until Kitty has either left or settled.